Rooiels Community Site

 Baboons in Rooiels

 Baboons are not naturally aggressive towards humans or their pets.
 They are essentially focused on your food.
 For the sake of both the baboons and your sanity - remove all food opportunities.
 If confronted by a baboon drop the food you are carrying and they lose all interest in you.
 Dont give them a fright when they are in your house or they void their bowels - be sure you are not blocking their exit and calmly insist they take what they have grabbed and leave.
-They will protect their young if chased by a dog, but otherwise they leave them alone.
+They will protect their young if chased by a dog, but otherwise they leave dogs alone.
+Baboons are not predators.

 For more detailed information and articles go to Baboon Research.
-Also of interest is the Rooiels Baboon Family Tree Go to the Rooiels Wildlife Action Group page for ongoing information on intensifying baboon theft and break-ins.
+Also of interest is the Rooiels Baboon Family Tree

 Feeding, shooting or harming baboons is unlawful

-Be sure that you either have round turning door handle - or that you keep your doors locked at all times.
+How to protect your home - Click hereeBe sure that you either have round turning door handle - or that you keep your doors locked at all times.
 They will test you!
-Download the attached file to get hints on what to do to be baboon secure.
+See Guidelins Below or Go to the Link on what to do to be baboon secure.

 What to do if they get in